 Even if the most physical part of your job is clicking a computer mouse, it can still be worth investing in a respirator mask.
 Respirator masks can be a valuable addition to an emergency kit.
 Recent wildfires in places like California and Australia may leave some concerned about the dangers of breathing in smoke.
 Paper N95 masks — the ones that look like surgical masks — can help filter out some of the toxic particles, but you’ll need to ensure that it’s a secure fit.
 Plus, masks are very helpful for hobbyists like woodworkers.
 So whether you need a mask as part of your emergency kit or you use one every day on the job, these are the ones to get.

 1. GVS Elipse P100 Dust Half Mask Respirator

 This pick from GVS is a good value because it includes a half-face mask as well as filters and replacement filters.
-Two sizes are included, S/M and M/L, and a size guide on the Amazon listing makes it easier to choose the one that offers the best fit.
 It has a P100 rating, which is the highest rating for personal respirators.
 That means it’ll protect against oily particles and all manner of dry particles.
 The masks are designed to be lightweight and offer a contoured fit to the face, without obstructing the wearing of safety goggles.

 Pros: P100 rating, which is the top rating for these kinds of masks, making it suitable for working with all manner of hazardous materials.
 Comfortable and lightweight, easy to wear without obstructing safety googles.